MDAnalysis/MDAnalysis.github.io/_posts/2022-11-12-Aya-gsoc-final-report.md

 ```
 More explanation is found in the user guide here: [guess_topologyAttributes], [Guessing]

-3. [DefaultGuesser] class
+#### - [DefaultGuesser] class
 The `DefaultGuesser` class holds the same old guessing methods but with modifying them to be compatible with the new guess_topologyAttrsibutes API.
 Moreover, I added a new feature to type guessing method so that it now can guess types from masses if names are not available ([commit 348f62d])

-4. Testing the old parser behavior is preserved
+#### - Testing the old parser behavior is preserved
-The `to_guess` parameters of the [Universe] have a default value of (`types`, `masses`) to maintain the default behavior of the parsers.
-To make sure of not breaking old behavior, I added three tests in the parser's base.py module to check three things: 1- types and masses are guessed as expected in all [Universe]s created with the parsers after removing guessing from them 2- The values of the guessed types with the `guess_topologyAttributes` API are the same as those from the old behavior.
-3- The values of the guessed masses with the `guess_topologyAttributes` API are the same as those from the old behavior.
+The `to_guess` parameters of the [Universe] have a default value of `("types", "masses")` to maintain the default behavior of the parsers.
+To make sure of not breaking old behavior, I added three tests in the parser's base.py module to check three things:

+a- types and masses are guessed as expected in all [Universe]'s created with the parsers after removing guessing from them.

+b- The values of the guessed types with the `guess_topologyAttributes` API are the same as those from the old behavior.

+c- The values of the guessed masses with the `guess_topologyAttributes` API are the same as those from the old behavior.
 Once those three tests are passed, then it's safe to say that we are not breaking the default behavior of the code ([commit af84927]).

-I also discovered a bug in Topology's methods gussed_attributes and read_attributes  while working on developing the guesser API and fixed it ([merged PR # 3779])
+I also discovered a bug in Topology's methods `gussed_attributes()` and `read_attributes()`  while working on developing the guesser API and fixed it ([merged PR # 3779])

-## Working on PDBGuesser
+### 2- Working on PDBGuesser

 Currently, I’m working on developing the PDBGuesser [issue #3856].
 The generic guessing methods can’t deal optimally with PDB files, which makes guessing processes slow and not reliable for pdb-generated topologies.
 So, if we had a PDB-aware guesser, this process could improve significantly, especially that PDB has a huge archive called the [chemical component dictionary (CCD)], which describes every single residue that exists in the PDB database (its atom names, atom elements, bonds, bond orders, charges, aromaticity, etc.), plus that PDB has a well-formatted structure, that makes it easy to infer topology properties from it.
 I’m working on developing guesser methods for elements, masses, bonds, and aromaticity.

-1. Elements guessing
+#### a.
+Elements guessing
 PDB has a well-defined format for names, from which we can get the atomic symbol easily.
 Atom names are found in columns 13-16.
 The first two characters represent the atom symbol, and if the symbol consists of one character, then the first character is blank.
-At the third character comes the remoteness indicator code for amino acid residues `[A, B, G, D, E, Z, H]`.
+At the third character comes the remoteness indicator code for amino acid residues `['A', 'B', 'G', 'D', 'E', 'Z', 'H']`.
 Then the last character is a branching factor if needed.

 The above rules are the standard rules but there are some exceptions to them:
 - If the first character is blank and the second character is not recognized as an atomic symbol, we check if the third character contains "H", "C", "N", "O", "P" or "S", then it is considered the atomic symbol.